sagamusix/TBTray/README.md

-After the x-th reincarnation of the MinimizeToTray add-on for Thunderbird broke in Thunderbird 68, it seems like it becomes more and more difficult, if not impossible, to solve the issue at hand - keeping Thunderbird minimized in the notification area when closing or minimizing it.
+After the x-th reincarnation of the MinimizeToTray add-on for Thunderbird broke in Thunderbird 68, it seems like it becomes more and more difficult, if not impossible, to solve the issue at hand - keeping Thunderbird minimized in the notification area when closing or minimizing it - using Web Extensions.

 I know that [BirdTray](https://github.com/gyunaev/birdtray) exists, and it's even cross-platform.
 However, it tries to solve way more problems than I have and uses Qt, so it's not